flowroute/flowroute-numbers-php/README.md

 	require_once('vendor/autoload.php');

 	use FlowrouteNumbersLib\Controllers\PurchasablePhoneNumbersController;
+	use FlowrouteNumbersLib\APIException;

 	$pnc = new PurchasablePhoneNumbersController();

 	?>

-You can then add lines for each of the following PurchasePhoneNumbersController methods and comment out each line as needed, or create unique files for each of the following methods:
+Add the following PurchasePhoneNumbersController methods between $`pnc = new PurchasablePhoneNumbersController();` and `?> `and then comment out each line as needed.
+You can also create individual files for each method as long as each file contains the information above.

 *	[`listAvailableNPAs()`](#listnpa)
 * 	[`listAreaAndExchange()`](#listnpanxx)